“If there is a problem you can’t solve, then there is an easier problem you can solve: find it.” [George Pólya]

 Abstract

-Anyone who wants to solve problems in a structured way should first read ``How to Solve It’’ by George Pólya.
+Anyone looking to solve problems in a structured way should start by reading How to Solve It by George Pólya.

-Although Pólya primarily focused on mathematical problems, his techniques can be applied in general.
+While Pólya focused primarily on mathematical problems, his methods are broadly applicable to problem-solving in general.

 Pólya’s Principles

-In his book, Pólya distinguishes four simple phases of problem-solving.
+In his book, Pólya outlines four basic phases of problem-solving.

 Example: